 Or how about when your priorities change?

-What seems to be clear, is that the threshold is ultimately up to the individual.
-Age 55 might be currently accepted as elder status, but George Clooney is 55.
-Brad Pitt is 52.
-Denzel Washington is 61.
-Are they old in the same sense as your grandpa?
+What seems to be clear, is that the threshold does change with the individual; age 55 might be currently accepted as elder status, but Denzel Washington is 61, George Clooney is 55 and recently married, Brad Pitt is 52 and still considered a heartthrob.
+Are they old in the same sense as your grandfather?
 Why do we have so much trouble defining it?

 A recent study by PLOS determined that as people continue to live longer, 65 must now be considered middle age.
 65 is no longer the threshold of life’s end, and we have to consider what that means for us.